MetaCenterCloudPuppet/cesnet-kerberos/README.markdown

 <a name="limitations"></a>
 ##Limitations

-kadmin must be collocated with KDC, see [Beginning with Kerberos](#beginning-with-kerberos). *krb5.conf* can be overriden after the successfull installation.
-Another option is to bootstrap manually - copying host keys from admin server to KDC slaves.
+For automatic bootstrap, kadmin must be collocated with KDC, see [Beginning with Kerberos](#beginning-with-kerberos).
+Another option is to bootstrap manually - copy host key and database from admin server to KDC slaves.

-TODO: bootstrap process is not implemented.
-For now the manual intervention is still needed.

-There is no special care for the password parameters (*master\_password*, *remote\_password*).
+There is no special care for the password parameters (*master\_password*, *admin\_password*).
+After initial deployment, it is possible to remove *master\_password* from parameters.
+It will be needed only when adding another KDC server.

 <a name="development"></a>
 ##Development